snibo13/projects/content/posts/feynman.md

 3. Fill gaps
 4. Simplify

 Step one is pretty self explanatory.
-When talking about the Feynmann technique people also conflate it with a qoute generally attributed to another Physics Nobel Laureate in Dr. Albert Einstein
+When talking about the Feynman technique people also conflate it with a qoute generally attributed to another Physics Nobel Laureate in Dr. Albert Einstein

 > “If you can't explain it to a six year old, you don't understand it yourself.”